Errors and Warnings¶

 profile_data

 configuration file option.
-This usually indicates that the profile data was generated from different Verilog source code than Verilator is currently running against.It is recommended to create new profiling data, then rerun Verilator with the same input source files and that new profiling data.
+This usually indicates that the profile data was generated from a different Verilog source code than Verilator is currently running against.It is recommended to create new profiling data, then rerun Verilator with the same input source files and that new profiling data.

-Ignoring this warning may only slow simulations, it will simulate correctly.
+Ignoring this warning may only slow simulations; it will simulate correctly.

 -